 - In the "Four Candles" sketch:

 - First, Ronnie Corbett's shopkeeper thinks Ronnie Barker's customer has asked for four candles, instead of fork handles.

 - Next, Barker asks for "plugs", then clarifying, "rubber, bathroom".
 When Corbett asks him what size (for a bath plug) he answers "13 Amp" - an insulated electric plug.

 - Next, Corbett hears him ask "Sore tips" and offers him ointment.
 Barker clarifies "Saw tips", which the shop doesn't have.

 - O's - this is first mistaken for a garden hoe, a roll of hosepipe, and pantyhose.
 He means letter O's for a gate sign.

 - P's - only after Corbett retrieves the box of letters from a high shelf does Barker explain that he wants tinned peas.

 - Barker asks for pumps, specifically "foot pumps".
-When offered a foot pump, he clarifies, "Pumps for your feet.
+When offered a foot-operated inflation device, he clarifies, "Pumps for your feet.
 Brown pumps, size 9."

 - Barker then asks for washers.
 Corbett irritably suggests a variety of cleaning devices before Barker answers half-inch tap washers.